- The Benefits of Infrared Sauna Blankets

 One of the most common questions people have about infrared sauna blankets is whether they offer all the same benefits of an infrared sauna.

 In other words, can you save money and avoid the hassle of installing a sauna cabin by opting for a much cheaper and smaller sauna blanket?

 One thing you should understand is that there is a crucial difference between sauna blankets and premium infrared sauna cabins in the way they generate and transfer heat.

 For example, sauna blankets emit far less infrared radiation than traditional infrared saunas.
 Instead, sauna blankets use heat-coated wires to create extremely hot surfaces that make you sweat.
 That type of heat transfer is called conduction.

-On the other hand, the infrared heaters in my Sunlighten mPulse infrared sauna (or even in the Sunlighten Solo — another one-person sauna I tested and reviewed) emit radiant heat.
+On the other hand, the infrared heaters in my Sunlighten mPulse infrared sauna (or even those in the Sunlighten Solo and the Thera360 PLUS, two one-person saunas I have tested and reviewed) emit radiant heat.

 The amount of energy (and heat) emitted via infrared rays is called emissivity, and most sauna blankets, including the one reviewed for this article, are between 84% and 88% emissive.
 In comparison, the Sunlighten sauna cabin we have in our backyard features heaters with 95% to 99% emissivity.

 The higher the emissivity, the more benefits you can achieve — even at lower temperatures.